ChInMoY369/travel-guide/VERCEL_DEPLOYMENT.md

 3. **Database Connection Issues**
    - Verify your `MONGODB_URI` is correct
-   - Ensure your MongoDB Atlas cluster has the correct network access rules
+   - Ensure your MongoDB Atlas cluster has the correct network access rules (whitelist 0.0.0.0/0 for Vercel's dynamic IPs)
    - Check that your database user has the proper permissions
+   - If using MongoDB Atlas, make sure your connection string includes the correct database name

 4. **API Errors**
    - Test the `/api/health` endpoint to check API status